 Data silos have become a challenge for businesses of all sizes.
 Building a profitable business in 2020 can’t be guesswork.
 It’s critical that you and your team are making informed decisions that lead to growth, profitability, and efficiency.

 In order to drive success, you need to understand your business.
 Technology makes it easier to understand what is working in your business, but also creates new problems, like information overload.

 The number of applications used by the typical organization is staggering.

-The irony is that as a leader … the more apps your organization uses the harder it is to make data-driven decisions.
+The irony is that as a leader, the more apps your organization uses, the harder it becomes to make data-driven decisions.

-Because keeping a pulse on your business’ sales, marketing, finances, web analytics, customer service, internal R&D, IT, and more as isolated sources of data never gives you a complete picture.
+Because keeping a pulse on your business’ sales, marketing, advertising, finances, web analytics, customer service, SEO, IT, and more as isolated sources of data never give you the complete picture.

-In their both their human and digital forms, silos are the bane of productive and profitable businesses.
+In both their human and digital forms, silos are the bane of productive and profitable businesses.

 Patrick Lencioni, in his classic business parable Silos, Politics and Turf Wars, explains why: